-The input will be WHILE-programs; the output will be assembly files (with the file extension .j).
+The input will be WHILE-programs; the output will be assembly files (with the file extension \.j).
 Assembly files essentially contain human-readable low-level code, meaning they are not just bits and bytes, but rather something you can read and understand-with a bit of practice of course.
-An assembler will then translate the assembly files into unreadable class- or binary-files the JVM or CPU can run.
+An assembler will then translate the assembly files into unreadable class- or binary-files the JVM or CPU can run, i.e. bits and bytes.
 Unfortunately, the Java ecosystem does not come with an assembler which would be handy for our compiler-endeavour (unlike Microsoft's Common Language Infrastructure for the .Net platform which has an assembler out-of-the-box).
-As a substitute we shall use the 3rd-party programs Jasmin and Krakatau
+As a substitute we shall use the 3rd-party program Jasmin, or alternatively Krakatau (Jasmin is the preferred option-a jasmin.jar-file is available on KEATS):